The Local History Group continually works on a number of projects, some of which are listed below.

 If you are interested in helping or contributing, please get in touch via email to: firstname.lastname@example.org .
 We always welcome anyone with an interest.

-Our World War 1 Project is ongoing (click to read more).
-This project aims to identify what work has already been done, provide a central data-base hub linking to this research and fill in any gaps not previously covered (for example local conscientious objectors).
+The World War 1 Project (click to read more) has done considerable work on the stories of men who died in the war and are commemorated on the St Mary’s War Memorial.
+It also aims to identify other work that has already been done, provide a central data-base hub linking to this research and fill in any gaps not previously covered (for example local conscientious objectors).
 In order to avoid duplication we need to know what research is being done and what still needs to be investigated.
 We are therefore keen to hear from any organisation that is undertaking its own research into WWI.
+This project will continue until the end of 2018 at least.

 The Group has recently completed a project on the History of Moor Green Allotments (click to read more).
 The project produced an official booklet on the history of the allotments, a timeline and web articles showing how allotments developed over the past 250 years, displays and a calendar, in commemoration of Moor Green Allotments’ 40th Anniversary Celebrations.
 Full information can be found on the web page.